 Automated testing (I’m deliberately ignoring manual testing in this post) has become a hot subject for which many people have strong opinions, especially when unit testing and system testing are involved (integration and component testing seem to be a bit less controversial).
 The debate, typically, is around what kind of testing is more effective in helping to find and prevent software defects when developing applications.
-Using custom software development services can help prevent those defects.
 I think each type of automated testing has its place.
 However, in my experience, too much emphasis on system tests can slow a project down to a crawl or even kill it.
 This applies to system of all sizes: from small ones developed only by one person, to big distributed systems developed by several geographically distributed teams.
 The only exceptions I’ve seen were quick throwaway applications, for which often there are very few, if any, smoke tests.

 In the following sections I’ll explain the reasons in more detail.

 The reasons for testing a software system can be summarised in two broad points: